 The general partners with no equity interest (Executive Board) manage the business activities in accordance with the laws, the Articles of Association and the rules of procedure.
 They are appointed by E. Merck KG with the consent of a simple majority of the other general partners.
 The members of the Executive Board are jointly responsible for the entire management of the company.
 Certain tasks are assigned to individual Executive Board members based on a responsibility distribution plan.
 Each Executive Board member promptly informs the other members of any important actions or operations in his respective business area.
-The Executive Board is responsible for preparing the annual financial statements of Merck KGaA, the quarterly and half-year financial statements, as well as the annual financial statements of the Merck Group.
+The Executive Board is responsible for preparing the annual financial statements of Merck KGaA and of the Group as well as for approving the quarterly and half-year financial statements of the Merck Group.
 In addition, the Executive Board ensures that all legal provisions, official regulations and the company's internal policies are abided by, and works to achieve compliance with them by all the companies of the Merck Group.
 A Group-wide guideline defines in detail which transactions require prior Executive Board approval.

-The Executive Board provides the Supervisory Board with regular, up-to-date and comprehensive reports about all company-relevant issues concerning planning, business developments, the risk situation, and risk management.
-A Supervisory Board resolution regulates further details on the information and reporting duties of the Executive Board vis-à-vis the Supervisory Board.
+The Executive Board provides the Supervisory Board with regular, up-to-date and comprehensive reports about all company-relevant issues concerning strategy, planning, business developments, the risk situation, risk management and compliance.
+The rules of procedure of the Executive Board and of the Supervisory Board as well as a Supervisory Board resolution regulate further details on the information and reporting duties of the Executive Board vis-à-vis the Supervisory Board.